poudel-bibek/AI-Assignments/instructions.md

 ---
 ## How to submit your explanation video?

-  - Upload your recorded video to [YouTube](https://youtu.be/dQw4w9WgXcQ?t=0)
+  - Upload your recorded video to [YouTube](https://youtu.be/dQw4w9WgXcQ?t=0).
+  - For your privacy, you can publish your videos as [unlisted](https://nbviewer.org/github/poudel-bibek/Intro-to-AI-Assignments/blob/gh-pages/assets/css/unlisted.png).
+Only the people with the link will be able to see it.
   - Submit the video link to respective assignment folder in e-learn/ canvas
-  - Before you submit the link, make sure it works
+  - Before you submit the link, please make sure it works

 ---
 ## Do's

-✅ Dicuss assignments with your classmates in-person during class or in the class Discord server
+✅ Dicuss assignments with your neighbors in class (seated left, right) or with classmates in the class Discord server

-✅ Get help from the instructor or TA during class, if you get stuck
+✅ Get help from the instructor or TA during class if you get stuck or have trouble understanding the task description

 ---
 ## Don'ts